bryankocol/canvasSearch/README.md

 $ pip install -r requirements.txt
 ```

 5) Download package.json dependencies using yarn OR npm.
 The following command will source all dependencies in package.json.
 If you are not certain if you have yarn visit https://yarnpkg.com/lang/en/docs/install/.
-Yarn will create yarn.lock which will show you all subdependencies utilized.
-Yarn also offers 'yarn upgrade' a command that will help you keep dependency libraries uptodate.
+Yarn will create yarn.lock which will show you all sub-dependencies utilized.
+Yarn also offers 'yarn upgrade' a command that will help you keep dependency libraries up-to-date.
 ```
     $ yarn install
 ```